richardbeare/ArduinoStateMachine/README.md

 The environment variables at the top of the management dialog don't appear useful anymore.
 This sort of thing is now handled by the makefile.

+Use "make monitor" to see the serial output.

+### QM foibles

+QM seems to save state in a .projectname file.
+This includes the external tool and environment variable configuration.

 ## Documentation links